-Wright, Craig, Atkins, Steve, Jones, Bryan, Polman, Remco and Sargeson, Lee
+Wright, Craig, Atkins, Stephen, Jones, Bryan, Polman, Remco and Sargeson, Lee

 Factors Associated with Goals and Goal Scoring Opportunities in Professional Soccer.